Honeymoon in Morocco:

 Marrakech is the most popular choice for its luxury riads and vibrant atmosphere, but many couples find Chefchaouen or Essaouira more intimately romantic.
 For pure drama and exclusivity, spending a night or two in the Sahara near Merzouga is hard to surpass.

-A licensed guide is not strictly required but makes a significant difference, particularly in the medinas of Marrakech and Fes, where navigating the narrow lanes and avoiding tourist traps requires genuine local knowledge.
-For the desert and mountain regions, having an experienced guide also adds a safety and comfort layer that honeymooners tend to appreciate greatly.
+A licensed guide is not strictly required but makes a significant difference, particularly in the medinas of Marrakech and Fes, where navigating narrow lanes and avoiding tourist traps requires genuine local knowledge.
+For the desert and mountain regions, having an experienced guide adds a safety and comfort layer that honeymooners tend to appreciate greatly.